We help you sleep better.

 How serious is sleep apnea?

-At Pulmonary Consultants of Southwest Florida, we take sleep apnea seriously.
+At Pulmonary Consultants of Southwest Florida in Cape Coral, we take sleep apnea seriously.
 Sleep apnea is a potentially life-threatening condition.
 When left undiagnosed, severe sleep apnea can cause an irregular heartbeat, unstable or high blood pressure, heart attack, stroke, cardiac arrest during sleep, or a harmful accident.
 Increased daytime sleepiness poses a serious risk of automobile accidents, as well as impaired functioning in the workplace or other environments.
 When left untreated, sleep apnea tends to progressively worsen and may cause partial or complete disability and potentially death.

 How is it diagnosed?

-After an initial consultation with us, an overnight sleep study called polysomnography will be performed to diagnose sleep apnea.
+After an initial consultation with our pulmonary doctor, an overnight sleep study called polysomnography will be performed to diagnose sleep apnea.
 The sleep study will measure your heart rate, brain waves, chest movement, air flow and blood oxygen levels while you sleep comfortably on a Tempur-Pedic® mattress in a hotel setting.
 If you have special needs, we will work with you to accommodate them to ensure a safe and relaxing environment.
 Other sleep disorders that cause unrestful sleep may also be detected during this sleep study.
 Our testing involves no pain and is covered by most insurance plans.

 How is sleep apnea treated?